Union covenant alliancelifepartners for Chandra-6

 Mother involved with service to the ill, impoverished, or disadvantaged; or Mother is herself a servant.

 due to fundamentally adversarial expectations of human relationships and sensitivity to presence of dispute in the environment, which originates in childhood [Chandra].

-The mother passes along her unresolved grief to her child (usually unconsciously) in the form of fundamental emotional expectations of abandonment, conflict, and loss of agreement e.g. destruction of partnership and divorce.
+The mother passes along her unresolved grief to her child (usually unconsciously) in the form of fundamental electro-magnetic emotional expectations of abandonment, conflict, and loss of agreement e.g. destruction of partnership and divorce.

 Disagreement, disappointment, emotional servitude